The Bullmastiff belongs to the Pinscher and Schnauzer - Molossoid and Swiss Mountain and Cattledogs in the FCI grouping.

 The Bullmastiff is classified under the Working group in the AKC grouping.

-Is the Bullmastiff allowed as pet in a Singapore HDB Flat?
+Is the Bullmastiff allowed as a pet in a Singapore HDB flat?

 England, 1800s.
 The Bullmastiff was bred by crossing 60% Mastiffs with 40% Bulldogs in the country of England.
 Mastiff Bulldog types can be found in records as early back as 1795.
 In 1924 Bullmastiffs began to be judged.
 Three generations of breeding of Bullmastiffs was required for Bullmastiffs to be registered as purebreds.